-- within 6 months of the incident that caused the problem; or
+- Within 12 months of the incident that caused the problem; or

-- within 6 months of discovering that you have a problem, provided this is within 12 months of the incident.
+- Within 12 months of discovering that you have a problem

 Complaints about the treatment you received should be made to the dentist who normally sees you.
-Alternatively, you may ask for an appointment with any member of the team in order to discuss your concerns.
-She/he will explain the complaints procedure to you and will ensure that your concerns are dealt with promptly.
+Alternatively, you may ask for an appointment for Emma Smith in order to discuss your concerns.
+She will explain the complaints procedure to you and will ensure that your concerns are dealt with promptly.
 It will help if you are as clear as possible about your complaint.

 In investigating your complaint, we shall aim to:

 - Find out what happened and what went wrong

 - Enable you to discuss the problem with those concerned, if you would like this

 - Ensure you receive an apology, where this is appropriate